-While very rideable the surrounding blowdowns is just depressing and knowing what lies after the intersection with Double Secret Probation is even more so.
+While very rideable the surrounding blowdowns is just depressing and knowing what lies after the intersection with the Unmarked and Unsanctioned Trail is even more so.

-I passed some guys going the other way on DSP and when I checked Strava Flybys, it looks like they tried riding FUBAR section of the Gussy.
+I passed some guys going the other way when I checked Strava Flybys, it looks like they tried riding FUBAR section of the Gussy.
 Until I know what the State DEEP is going to do I am not touching this section.
-However, if they don't log it, I have a reroute already figured out and the possibility of making a new connection to the reach around that would make riding the Gussy and DSP one big circuit.

 Sunday, June 03, 2018